Summer Staff applications for 2015 will be available by Thanksgiving! Check back at that time to download more information.

 Montreat is one of three major Presbyterian conferences centers in the United States.
 We share in ministering to people of all ages and provide a safe place for children from six months to graduating seniors to come and spend some of their summer.
 In order to keep the conference center running throughout the summer we require the help 150 or so enthusiastic college aged students who like to work and play hard.

 Montreat is nestled in a mountain valley with gorgeous scenery and wilderness activities.
 And if you are looking for a place to escape during the off hours, the city of Asheville is a short twenty minute drive away.
 There is still plenty to do inside the gate of Montreat.
-There are evening bible studies, weekly community events, pottery, an Olympic sized swimming pool, barn dances, and everyone on staff is allowed to attend any conference activity outside of working hours.
+There are evening bible studies, weekly community events, pottery, swimming, barn dances, and everyone on staff is allowed to attend any conference activity outside of working hours.

 Montreat Conference Center has limited housing in Sylvan Heights, Balsam Lodge, Lookout Lodge, and other possible sites.
 Each lodge has laundry facilities and a fully-equipped kitchen for staff to prepare their own meals.
 Those in MRA housing will be charged $2.50/per night (deducted from paycheck).
 Consideration will be given to need.
 Sylvan Lodge (sleeps 20 people) is an old house on a hill with high ceilings and a porch.
 Rooms are shared by 2-5 persons.
 Balsam Lodge (sleeps 20 people) has a big porch and rooms that sleep 2-4 people.
 Lookout Lodge (sleeps 30 people) is a 3-story old lodge with lots of character and a full porch.
 Rooms sleep 2-4 people.
 Other housing may be secured to meet special needs, and some may be located outside of the Montreat gate.
 Finding your own private housing is a possibility, but most find it expensive and scarce.